-The City of Delafield welcomed thousands of visitors during the Memorial Weekend in 2015. during the 100th Anniversary of Cushing Memorial Park.
-A 5 day citywide event held around the city included parades, meeting descendants of the Cushing Family, viewing the actual Medal of Honor, experiencing an encampment and more.
+The City of Delafield welcomed thousands of visitors during the Memorial Weekend in 2015 during the 100th Anniversary of Cushing Memorial Park.
+A 5 day citywide event included parades, meeting descendants of the Cushing Family, viewing the actual Medal of Honor, experiencing an encampment and more.

 SumerStage of Delafield

 Our mission is to provide unique ways to present performing and visual arts experiences, arts educational experiences as well as unique community outreach programs.
 This will be accomplished by using multiple venues throughout the calendar year.

 Our goal is to provide high quality theatrical, musical, family, and workshop events at reasonable prices.